merkle-open/SitecoreBlog/docs/_posts/2025-11-28-xm-cloud-scheduled-publishing.md

 Sitecore XP as well as SitecoreAI already support [restricting content publication to certain time windows](https://doc.sitecore.com/sai/en/users/sitecoreai/schedule-availability-for-a-content-item.html#make-a-version-unavailable-for-publication) but this is only to __mark content as being publishable__.
 When the time comes and the item can be published, it still requires someone actively hitting the publish button for that item.

-Now I was tasked to implement a scheduled publishing, that should be as close as possible to the old solution to make it as easy as possible for content editors to transition.
+Now I was tasked to implement a scheduled publishing, which should be as close as possible to the old solution to make it as easy as possible for content editors to transition.
 Requirements were as follows:
  - Content authors can schedule content publications by configuring the out of the box publishing restrictions.
- - It is not required, that scheduled content publishing is exact to the second and some delay is acceptable.
+ - It was not required, that scheduled content publishing is exact to the second and some few minutes delay was acceptable.
- - At this point scheduled depublishing is not a requirement
+ - At this point scheduled de-publishing was not a requirement

 ## Solution